 A sliced cake with a wet, underbaked center and fully baked edges, showing a common baking problem where the cake is raw in the middle.-why is my cake wet in the middle

 Why Is My Cake Wet in the Middle?
-Causes, Fixes, and Proven Baking Solutions In 2026
+Causes, Fixes, and How to Tell

 A cake sliced open to show a wet, dense center compared to the baked outer crumb, explaining what “wet in the middle” looks like in baking.-why is my cake wet in the middle